Elections in Sønderborg Municipality

 -

-If you have a disability or reduced mobility, you have the opportunity to apply to be transferred to a different polling station in the municipality than the one you are affiliated with.
+If you have a disability or reduced mobility, you have the opportunity to apply to be transferred to a different polling place in the municipality than the one you are associated with.

 Aids for selection